 Even before the Supreme Court upheld the Trump administration’s travel ban, trust in law enforcement was eroding—and reaching a nadir—among American Muslims.
 Many view this administration’s policies as a source of Islamophobia and generalized suspicion of American Muslims.

 Hot on the heels of the Kennedy retirement announcement, we’ve got our special Supreme Court finale episode!
 This is the show for you if you would enjoy detailed and amicable debate and discussion concerning:

-The Supreme Court has granted certiorari in Ninth Circuit travel ban case.
+The Supreme Court has just granted certiorari in Hawaii’s challenge to the September 2017 iteration of President Trump’s travel ban (EO-3).